PROLOGUE

 That night, quieter than my perception of quiet, ghosts and tombstones locked behind the cemetery gate, the Milky Way glowing above Douglas Road, I reach for the stars that appear close enough to touch.
 Suddenly, red lights flashing, an ambulance stops in front of Pee Wee’s house.
 In my five-year-old wisdom, I know it’s come to take away my friend.

 I run inside, plop on the linoleum, cut a red heart, and glue it inside a folded piece of construction paper.
 Looking back, I believe that night at the age of five, my impulse to give a gift of my own creation revealed an artist’s response to life.
-Like the poet brings his poem, the gardener brings flowers, and the painter brings her picture.
+Like the poet brings his poem and the gardener brings flowers, the painter brings her picture.

 As attendants ease my friend’s frail body into the ambulance, I place my card in Pee Wee’s hands.
 Flashing red lights disappear.
 A tumbleweed rolls across the road into the high desert where we hunted for cow chips and fool’s gold.
 Standing alone on Douglas Road, it seems darker than usual, as if God plucked the Milky Way from the night sky.